brokiem-pm-pl/SimpleNPCPlayerCount/README.md

 ### Server Query Usage
 When you have this plugin installed, go in-game and get your hands ready:
 (**Note: The arguments must be on the second line of the plugin!**)
-Type up the command to create a normal slapper like normal, with a name and everything:
+Type up the command to create a normal snpc like normal, with a name and everything:

-`/slapper create human Versai`
+`/snpc create human Versai`

 From here, you want to seperate the amount of players from the name, so you would seperate it with the `{line}` tag.

-`/slapper create human Versai{line}`
+`/snpc create human Versai{line}`

 Now, since you want to get the amount of players on a server, you want to type in `server`, server ip, and the server port, spereated by a `:`.

-Example: `/slapper create human Versai{line}server:versai.pro:19132`
+Example: `/snpc create human Versai{line}server:versai.pro:19132`

 ![ServerCreateExample](create_server_slapper.png)